Book case sample – Woodworking Design Software

 The technique is what some people call “working the diagonal”.
 If you look at the sample in the spreadsheet see that the value for right the first board is 10.
 If you look in the row of the second board you see that the left value of that board is also 10.
 The boards butt left to right 10 units from the left edge of the assembly.
 You can also see that the 10 values in the two rows form a bit of a diagonal in the spreadsheet.

 To insert a board between two others you are essentially butting the left edge of the board to be inserted the right edge of the first board, and the right edge of the board to be inserted to the left edge of the second board.

-In this example the woodworking design software `inserts the middle board between the first board and the second board.
+In this example inserts the middle board between the first board and the second board.

 • The right edge of the first board is five to the left edge of the middle board must become five.